build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 ---
-title: Deploy on Friday!
-(DevOps best practices)
+title: "Deploy on Friday!
+12 DevOps Best Practices"
-description: Why not deploy on friday?
-Learn the best practices from organizations ready to Deploy on Fridays through real-world examples.
+description: Why not deploy on Friday?
+Learn the best practices from organizations ready to deploy on Fridays through real-world examples.
 tags:
   - devops
   - deploy